WHAT IS ABSENCE?

 Question: does your Company have Return to Work interviews with Employees who’ve been on sick leave?
 If not, chances are you don’t have an Absence Management Policy.
 And that’s probably costing the Company more than just money.

-Absence Management (and let’s face it: more often than we’re talking about Sickness Absence Management) is a considered and appropriate Management response to the issue of Absence in the Workplace.
+Absence Management (and let’s face it: more often than not we’re talking about Sickness Absence Management) is a considered and appropriate Management response to the issue of Absence in the Workplace.
 It’s the effect of an agreed Absence Management Policy and its consistent application within the organisation.
+And people-focussed actions such as a Return to work interview, can be easy to introduce, and very effective.